-- (d) Control devices. - (1) As an alternative to compliance with the emission limits in paragraph (c) of this subsection, an owner or operator of a flat wood paneling coating line may comply with this subsection by:
+(d) Control devices.

-- (i) Installing and operating a capture system and control device on that line; and - (ii) Demonstrating that the overall emission reduction efficiency achieved for that line is greater than or equal to the applicable standard under paragraph (c).
-The achieved and the required overall emission reduction efficiencies shall be determined in accordance with procedures and test methods specified by the Air Pollution Control Officer. - (2) An owner or operator of a flat wood paneling coating line subject to this subsection shall ensure that: - (i) A capture system and control device, if used, are operated at all times that the line is in operation, and the owner or operator demonstrates compliance with this subsection in accordance with the coating analysis and capture system and control device efficiency test methods specified by the Air Pollution Control Officer; and - (ii) The control device is equipped with the monitoring equipment required by the Air Pollution Control Officer, and such equipment is installed, calibrated, operated and maintained according to the vendor's specifications at all times the control device is in use.
-The monitoring equipment shall monitor the following parameters: - (A) Combustion chamber temperature of each thermal incinerator or afterburner; - (B) Temperature rise before the catalyst bed and across each catalytic incinerator bed; and - (C) The VOC concentration of the outlet from each carbon adsorption bed. - (e) Record keeping and reporting. - (1) The owner or operator of a coating line complying with paragraph (c) of this subsection by means of the use of complying coatings shall collect and record all of the following information each day for each coating line and maintain the information at the source for a period of 5 years: - The name and identification number of each coating, as applied, used to coat each type of flat wood paneling product; and - (ii) The mass of VOC per area of surface to which the coating is applied to each type of flat wood paneling product (specified in paragraph (c) of this subsection) for each coating used each day in terms of lb VOC/1,000 ft2 and the surface area coated each day of each type of flat wood paneling product.
+- (1) As an alternative to compliance with the emission limits in paragraph (c) of this section, an owner or operator of a flat wood paneling coating line may comply with this section by: - (i) Installing and operating a capture system and control device on that line; and - (ii) Demonstrating that the overall emission reduction efficiency achieved for that line is greater than 90%. - (A) The collection efficiency of the fugitive emissions will be determined pursuant to EPA's "Guidelines For Developing Capture Efficiency Protocols." - (B) The efficiency of the control device and the VOC content measured and calculated as carbon in the control device exhaust gases shall be determined by EPA Test Methods 25 and 25A as described in CFR Title 40 Part 60, or by other methods approved by the Agency and the EPA, - (C) The achieved overall emission reduction efficiency shall be determined by multiplying the collection efficiency by the efficiency of the control device. - (2) An owner or operator of a flat wood paneling coating line subject to this section shall ensure that: - (i) A capture system and control device, if used, are operated at all times that the line is in operation, and the owner or operator demonstrates compliance with this section in accordance with the coating analysis and capture system and control device efficiency test methods specified by the Air Pollution Control Officer and EPA; and

-(2) The owner or operator of any coating line complying with this subsection by the use of control devices shall perform such compliance testing, keep such records and furnish such reports as required by the Air Pollution Control Officer to demonstrate continuing compliance with this subsection.
+- (ii) The control device is equipped with the monitoring equipment required by the Air Pollution Control Officer, and such equipment is installed, calibrated, operated and maintained according to the vendor's specifications at all times the control device is in use.
+The monitoring equipment shall monitor the following parameters: - (A) Combustion chamber temperature of each thermal incinerator or afterburner; - (B) Temperature before the catalyst bed and temperature rise across each catalytic incinerator bed; and - (C) The VOC concentration of the inlet and outlet from each carbon adsorption bed. - (e) Record keeping and reporting. - (1) The owner or operator of a coating line complying with paragraph (c) of this section by means of the use of complying coatings shall collect and record all of the following information each month for each coating line and maintain the information at the source for a period of 5 years: - (i) The name and identification number of each coating, as applied, used to coat each type of flat wood paneling product; and - (ii) The pounds of VOC per gallon of coating as applied, (excluding water and exempt compounds) for each coating type recorded for 5-253.12(e)(1)(i). - (iii) Calculate the monthly weighted average VOC content for all coatings applied on each flat wood paneling coating line for each type of flat wood paneling product. - (2) The owner or operator of any coating line complying with this section by the use of control devices shall perform such compliance testing, keep such records and furnish such reports as required by the Air Pollution Control Officer to demonstrate continuing compliance with this section.

-5-253.13 Coating of Miscellaneous Metal Parts
+5-253.13 Coating of Miscellaneous Metal and Plastic Parts